Probate Q&A Series

 Detailed Answer

 In North Carolina, you may use a small estate affidavit to collect certain personal property without opening a full probate estate.
-This streamlined process applies when the value of the decedent’s personal property, excluding household goods and automobiles, does not exceed twenty thousand dollars (G.S.
-28A-24-1).
+This streamlined process applies when the value of the decedent’s personal property, less liens and encumbrances, does not exceed twenty thousand dollars, or thirty thousand dollars if the surviving spouse is the sole distributee (G.S.
+28A-25-1).
 The Small Estate Affidavit offers a faster, less expensive alternative to formal probate if you meet the eligibility requirements and follow the statutory procedures.

 To qualify for a small estate affidavit: